How to Discern the Spirit of Poverty

-The other day, someone asked if we could do a Financial Sozo.
-We met and worked through his issues, and discovered a lie that was fueling a sneaky poverty behavior: over-generosity.
+The other day, a client asked if we could do a Financial Sozo.
+We met and worked through their issues, and discovered a lie that was fueling a sneaky poverty behavior: over-generosity.

 Huh?
 That’s weird.
 How is over-generosity a sign of poverty?